Big Picard theorems and algebraic hyperbolicity for varieties admitting a variation of Hodge structures: Introduction

 \subsection{Acknowledgements}

-I would like to thank Junyan Cao, Jiaming Chen, Jean-Pierre Demailly, Philippe Eyssidieux, Bruno Klingler, Steven Lu, Mihai P\u{a}un, Erwan Rousseau, Emmanuel Ullmo and Kang Zuo for their interests and discussions.
-I specially thank Ariyan Javanpeykar for various comments, and thank Gregorio Baldi and Beno\^it Cadorel for fruitful discussions during the revision of this paper.
-This work is supported by \enquote*{le Fonds Chern} during my visit \`a l'IH\'ES.
+I would like to thank Junyan Cao, Jiaming Chen, Jean-Pierre Demailly, Philippe Eyssidieux, Bruno Klingler, Steven Lu, Mihai P\u{a}un, Erwan Rousseau, Emmanuel Ullmo and Kang Zuo for their interest and discussions.
+I especially thank Ariyan Javanpeykar for various comments and thank Gregorio Baldi and Beno\^it Cadorel for fruitful discussions during the revision of this paper.
+Last but not least, I am grateful to the referees for their careful reading and very helpful comments to improve this manuscript.